-When viewing a photo, if you swipe up from the bottom of the Photo Via screen, you will see additional metadata associated with your photo, including date taken, camera info, and
+When viewing a photo, if you swipe up from the bottom of the Photo Via screen, you will see additional metadata associated with your photo, including date taken, camera info, and the keywords or collections (albums) that the photo is part of.

-Tapping on one of the items in Photo Via 's grid will display the photo (shown left, above), its rating information, iOS sharing options, and a button for exporting the photo to Instagram.
-Swiping the Info panel up (right) displays additional camera metadata, keywords and collections (albums) associated with that photo. the keywords or collections (albums) that the photo is part of.
 Clicking on a keyword or collection name will filter all of the photos in the current image group to just those with that selection.